Glossary of Concordium Terms#

 A rule that selects the best chain based on the following criteria:

-chain with the most finalized blocks
+chain with the most final blocks

 longest chain